Suggested supplements that work well with all ketogenic diets (SKD, TKD, CKD)

 Optional add-ins for Ketogains Coffee:

-- 5-15g Glucose / Dextrose / Maltodextrin or Karo TM brand Syrup – For TKD (Targeted Ketogenic Diet)
+- 5-15g Glucose / Dextrose / Maltodextrin or Karo TM brand Syrup – ONLY for a TKD (Targeted Ketogenic Diet)

 Take very hot, 20 minutes pre-workout; note that you need to blend the protein separately or it may clump when mixed with hot beverages.